VladimirAkopyan/EveDestructionMaps/README.md

 You could really join this data in any way you want, and what I have here is definately sub-optimal.

 ##Datasets
 This is what the data looks like right before I input it into machine learning.
+For machine learning I used Knime and Weka.
+I would not claim that I knew what I was doing with them, but by poking at them and tweakinghte knobs I managed to get fairly decent results.
 This folder contains two sets: training set with ~800 rows and a larger set wiht ~150,000 rows The training set is already categorised through crowd-sourcing (last column).
 That is the player's judgement on the circumstances under which the victim was killed.
 The Larger dataset is an extract from the database, this is the data I was classifying automatically.
 The entire database was a couple of Gigabytes